saleor/storefront/README.md

 > To configure the Adyen App, you must have an account with [Adyen](https://www.adyen.com/).

 > [!NOTE]
-> Saleor Stripe App integration is work in progress.
+> Saleor Stripe App integration is a work in progress.

 ## Development